jq/PatriciaTrie/README.md

 Web UI for Testing
 ===

+Add stuff
+---
+http://localhost:8666/add gives you an interface to add strings to the trie.
+The ui has a single textfield;
+new line separate the strings you want to add.

+Test Auto-Complete
+---
-Cruise on over to http://localhost:8666/ for a simple web ui.
-Just start typing to see auto-complete suggestions.
+Cruise on over to http://localhost:8666/ to try out the auto-complete.
+Just start typing & suggestions will pop down.

-If you're just fucking around you'll probably wanna load in the movie data (instructions in the previous section).
+Basic Status
+---
+http://localhost:8666/status has some bare bones info; number of strings, first key, last key, up time etc

 Config
 ===